 Alcohol abuse has plagued billions of individuals.
 Also known as an alcohol use disorder or alcohol addiction, alcoholism is classified as a disease that is characterized by a dependence on alcohol where a person is driven by a desire or physical need to drink.
-Alcoholism is also characterized by the inability to stop drinking or craving alcohol.
+Alcoholism is also characterized by alcohol cravings and compulsive, uncontrollable alcohol consumption.
 This differs from binge drinking or social drinking.
 Binge drinking is 4 or more drinks in under 2 hours for women, and 5 or more drinks in under 2 hours for men.
-Moderate drinking is a common practice, but alcoholism restricts someone’s ability to stop drinking.
-As a result, an alcoholic can endanger their relationships, finances, and health.
+Moderate drinking is a common practice.
+However, in cases of alcoholism, a person has failed to stop drinking.
+As a result, the person’s relationships, finances, and health may be negatively impacted.

 Addiction to alcohol occurs for different reasons and can be passed down in families.
 Social pressures and greater acceptability of alcohol consumption can encourage relaxed attitudes towards drinking.
-Drinking is tragically common.
+Drinking alcohol is common and publicly accepted.
 An estimated 86.4% of people aged 18 and older have admitted to drinking alcohol at least 1 point in their lives.
-Although many believe that drinking in moderation poses little risks, alcohol is a very dangerous substance to abuse, as it carries the risk of alcohol poisoning and long-term health damage.
+Although many believe that drinking in moderation poses little risks, alcohol is a very dangerous substance to abuse, as it carries the risks of alcohol poisoning and long-term, potentially fatal health damage.

 - A reported 3.3 million deaths occur worldwide annually due to alcohol-related illnesses.

 - In America, a reported 5.1 million adolescents and adults binge drank in 2015.